-Cross Fade: London, the 16th century, 2 actors & the Millenium Bridge.
-A love story:)
+Crossfade: London, the 16th century, 2 actors & the Millenium Bridge.
+A love story?

 Aug 2, 2025

-32 views
+356 views

-But … I must admit that I was not sure myself what was going on as words appeared on my desktop screen, dropping like idea-pebbles onto my word document bucket, then disappearing just as quickly as new pebbles dropped in.
+But ⦠I must admit that I was not sure myself what was going on as words appeared on my desktop screen, dropping like idea-pebbles onto my word document bucket, then disappearing just as quickly as new pebbles dropped in.

-The basic plot is centered around a real relationship that is taking place off-screen between two actors who are also playing the scripted parts of two people in a relationship.
-The backdrop for the drama is set in London in locations such as St Pauls Cathedral (Then she waves, from the shadows of St Paul’s) which is in London’s north bank, a short walk over the Millenium Bridge to the south bank and the Tate Modern.
-The reference to the incoming tide (So stay awhile our tide’s incoming) is thus that of the Thames.
-The song dives in and out of both realities both staged and real - onstage and off.
+The basic plot is centered around a real relationship that is taking place off-screen between two actors who are also playing the scripted parts of two people in a romantic relationship.
+The backdrop to the drama is set in London in locations such as St Pauls Cathedral (Then she waves, from the shadows of St Paulâs) which is in Londonâs north bank, a short walk over the Millenium Bridge to the south bank and the Tate Modern.
+The reference to the incoming tide (So stay awhile our tideâs incoming) is thus that of the Thames.
+'The cut of rain, the skirls, the drumming'is a reference to the tradition of trying to unsettle the mind of an adversary and create fear through the playing of pipes (the skirl of bagpipes) and drums i.e. 'Is all I hear - is all I fear.'
+The song dives in and out of both realities, staged and real - onstage and off - but the overarching themes are those of hope, understanding and recociliation.

-Our attempt to create a parallel between the drama of real life and that of a scripted film (or play) is sadly, not new.
+Our attempt to create a parallel between the drama of real life and that of a scripted film or play is sadly not new.
 We cannot claim to be the originator of the idea.
-Shakespear put forward a similar proposition back in the 16/17th Century with his play, ‘As you Like It.’
+Shakespear put forward a similar proposition back in the 16/17th Century with his play, âAs you Like It.â

 "All the world's a stage, and all the men and women merely players; They have their exits and their entrances; And one man in his time plays many parts."